kijungyoon/kijungyoon.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I am interested in computational neuroscience, unsupervised learning, and artificial intelligence, aiming to understand the mathematical abstractions of representations and nonlinear transformations employed by the brain.</p>
+<p>I am interested in computational neuroscience, unsupervised learning, and artificial intelligence.
+The current deep learning systems do neither have enough structure in the search space nor exploit the regularities of the external world.
+Namely, they live in an encoded world by human involvement.
+In this prong, I aim to understand the mathematical abstractions of representations and nonlinear transformations employed by the brain.</p>

 <p>I am currently a Postdoctoral Researcher in <a href="http://xaqlab.com" target="_blank">Xaq Pitkow</a>'s lab at Baylor College of Medicine and Rice University, where I study structure learning of graphical models for understanding the mathematical principles of context-dependent computation in the brain.</p>